smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 As a visitor to the company website i expect/want/need

-I am a home owner and i have a large family, doing the ironing for my 5 children takes up a lot of my time, i would like some help doing this so i can spend more quality time with my family. **(End user goal)** I want to be able to review and enquire about using a weekly housekeeper to do the ironing for my family, and know what this will cost me at an hurly rate. **(Measurement for success would be an incoming enquiry from a customer looking to purchase this service)**
+**I am a home owner and i have a large family, doing the ironing for my 5 children takes up a lot of my time, i would like some help doing this so i can spend more quality time with my family.**

+* **(Expect/Want/Need)** I want to be able to get information on the company and the services they offer, and to then enquire about using a weekly housekeeper to do the ironing for my family, and know what this will cost me at an hurly rate.

+* **(Measurement for success)** This would be an incoming enquiry from a customer looking to purchase this service.

-I am a property manager, i manage a large number of residential properties.
-A garden fence has blown down during a storm. **(End user goal)** I wish to locate a company that provides handyman services, the rough cost associated with this kind of repair work, and to request a call back from the company so i can schedule a date for the repair to be carried out. **(Measurement for success would be an incoming enquiry from a customer looking to purchase this service)**
+**I am a property manager, i manage a large number of residential properties.
+A garden fence has blown down during a storm.**

+* **(Expect/Want/Need)** I wish to locate a company that provides handyman services, the rough cost associated with this kind of repair work, and to request a call back from the company so i can schedule a date for the repair to be carried out.

+* **(Measurement for success)** This would be an incoming enquiry from a customer looking to purchase this service.

-I own a buy to let rental property.
-My current tenant who has been with me for 3 years is moving out of the property at the end of the month. **(End user goal)** After they move out I need to get the property deep cleaned before i can start advertising it again and holding viewings with new potential tenants. **(Measurement for success would be an incoming enquiry from a customer looking to purchase this service)**
+**I own a buy to let rental property.
+My current tenant who has been with me for 3 years is moving out of the property at the end of the month.**

+* **(Expect/Want/Need)** After they move out I need to get the property deep cleaned before i can start advertising it again and holding viewings with new potential tenants.

+* **(Measurement for success)** This would be an incoming enquiry from a customer looking to purchase this service.

 ### **1.5 Design choices**

-* I wanted the website to have a bright and clean feel to it.
+I wanted the website to have a bright and clean feel to it.
 Its for a cleaning company so i decided on bright clean colours.
 I didn't want lots of clutter on the pages as this can be common with websites for this type of business.
 I also wanted the site to be easy to navigate.

 #### FONTS